-We also provide the Jaccard coefficient--based measurement on Snapchat in Figure~\ref{fig::jaccard-snapchat}.
-It can be seen that the cross-view agreement between each pair of views in the Snapchat network falls in between YouTube and Twitter presented in Section~\ref{fig::jaccard-exploratory}.

 \vpara{YouTube.} YouTube is a video-sharing website.
-We use a dataset made publicly available by the Social Computing Data Repository~\cite{zafarani2009social}\footnote{http://socialcomputing.asu.edu/datasets/YouTube}.
-From this dataset, a network with three views is constructed, where each node is a core user and the edges in the three views represent the number of common friends, the number of common subscribers, and the number of common favorite videos, respectively.
+We use the YouTube dataset made publicly available by the Social Computing Data Repository~\cite{zafarani2009social}\footnote{http://socialcomputing.asu.edu/datasets/YouTube}.
+From this dataset, a network with three views is constructed, where each node is a core user, and the edges in the three views represent the number of common friends, the number of common subscribers, and the number of common favorite videos, respectively.
 Note that the core users are those from which the author of the dataset crawled the data, and their friends can fall out of the scope of the set of core users.
 Without user label available for classification, we perform only link prediction task on top of the user embedding.
 This task aims at inferring whether two core users are friends, which has also been used for evaluation by existing research~\cite{qu2017attention}.
 Each core user forms positive pairs with his or her core friends, and we randomly select $5$ times as many non-friend core users to form negative examples.
-Records are split into training, validation, and test sets as in the link prediction task on Snapchat.
+Records are split into training, validation, and test sets as in the link prediction task on YouTube.

 \vpara{Twitter.} Twitter is an online news and social networking service.
-We use a dataset made publicly available by the Social Computing Data Repository~\cite{leskovec2014snap}\footnote{https://snap.stanford.edu/data/higgs-twitter.html}.
-From this dataset, a network with two views is constructed, where each node is a user and the edges in the two views represent the number of replies and the number of mentions, respectively.
-Again, we evaluate by a link prediction task that infers whether two users are friends as in existing research~\cite{qu2017attention}.
-The same negative example generation method and training--validation--test split method are used as in the YouTube dataset.
+We use the Twitter dataset made publicly available by the Social Computing Data Repository~\cite{leskovec2014snap}\footnote{https://snap.stanford.edu/data/higgs-twitter.html}.
+From this dataset, a network with two views is constructed, where each node is a user, and the edges in the two views represent the number of replies and the number of mentions, respectively.
+Again, we evaluate using a link prediction task that infers whether two users are friends as in existing research~\cite{qu2017attention}.
+Negative examples generation and training--validation--test split method are the same as in the YouTube dataset.